 If you are aware of a suspected or actual violation of Code standards by others, you have a responsibility to report it.
 You are expected to promptly provide a compliance resource with a specific description of the violation that you believe has occurred, including any information you have about the persons involved and the time of the violation.
-Actions prohibited by this Code involving directors or executive officers must be reported to the Nominating and Corporate Governance Committee of the Board.
-Whether you choose to speak with your supervisor, Compliance Officer or another compliance resource, you should do so without fear of any form of retaliation.
-We will take prompt disciplinary action against any employee who retaliates against you, up to and including termination of employment.
+Whether you choose to speak with your supervisor or the Compliance Officer, you should do so without fear of any form of retaliation.
+We will take prompt disciplinary action against any employee who retaliates against you, including termination of employment.

 Supervisors must promptly report any complaints or observations of Code violations to the Compliance Officer.
+If you believe your supervisor has not taken appropriate action, you should contact the Compliance Officer directly.
 The Compliance Officer will investigate all reported possible Code violations promptly and with the highest degree of confidentiality that is possible under the specific circumstances.
+Neither you nor your supervisor may conduct any preliminary investigation, unless authorized to do so by the Compliance Officer.
 Your cooperation in the investigation will be expected.
-As needed, the Compliance Officer will consult with the Human Resources department and/or the Nominating and Corporate Governance Committee.
-If, after investigating a report of an alleged prohibited action by a director or executive officer, the Nominating and Corporate Governance Committee determines that a violation of this Code has occurred, the such committee will report such determination to the Board of Directors.
+As needed, the Compliance Officer will consult with the Company's legal counsel, the Human Resources department and/or the Audit Committee.
+It is our policy to employ a fair process by which to determine violations of the Code.